phiryll/lexy/README.md

 variant of [geohash](https://en.wikipedia.org/wiki/Geohash).
 Because of the additional dependencies, geospatial support should either be optional in this project, or a separate project entirely.

+Provide some mechanism to handle user-defined types.
+The user would need to provide a encoder/decoder for that type, and a type prefix if using that feature.
+This might be as simple as using the `encoding.BinaryMarshaler` and `encoding.BinaryUnmarshaler` interfaces.
+The WKT encoder/decoder would then be a specific instance of this.